Spoilers Are Unmarked

 - Awesomeness by Analysis: Picks up on tiny details and clues few others notice, giving him a big edge in unraveling the mysteries around him.

-- Broken Ace: Jack's obsession with revenge pushed him to become an all-star student and a shoo-in for wizard training.
+- Broken Ace: Jack's obsession with revenge pushed him to become an all-star student, talented athlete, and a shoo-in for wizard training.
 It takes him a few months in college to realize he has been enslaved by his angry, paranoid grandfather into becoming a ruthless assassin.

 - Genius Bruiser: He's got great academic achievement to get him the scholarship to Belgrave, and can definitely hold his own in a mundane fistfight.
 Adding werewolf powers and Order magic on top of this truly makes him a force to be reckoned with.